TheRensselaerIDEA/TrialEquityApplication/README.md

 </p>

-The two figures below demonstrate the distributions of patients from different gender, age, race/ethnicity, and education level groups in the RCT ACCORD and the target population.
+The two figures below demonstrate the distributions of patients from different gender, age, race/ethnicity, and education level groups in an RCT and the target population.
 The figures clearly identify that young patients are missing from the clinical trial.
-Also, the higher red bin shows that the subgroup may be overrepresented in the RCT, while the higher green bin shows that the subgroup has the potential to be underrepresented in the RCT (e.g. female Hispanic participants age 45-64 and do not graduate from high school).
-The wider green bin means that the subgroup is missing from the clinical trial.
-As shown in the top figure, the plot is interactive and the detailed group information will show when the mouse hovers on the bin.
+Also, the higher red bin shows that the subgroup may be overrepresented in the RCT (e.g. non-Hispanic black female participants aged 45-64 and have high school degree), while the higher green bin shows that the subgroup has the potential to be underrepresented in the RCT (e.g. Hispanic female participants aged 45-64 and do not graduate from high school).
+The wider green bin means that the subgroup is missing from the clinical trial (e.g. female participants aged 18-44).
+As shown in the top figure, the plot is interactive and the detailed group information will show up when the mouse hovers on the bin.
 More interactive functions are shown on the up-right corner on the bottom figure.
 For example, when the distributions are characterized by a large number of attributes, some bins are too small to be examined and the "zoom in" function can perfectly solve this problem.
 <p align="center">
   <img width="80%" height="auto%" src="/images/fig1.jpg">
 </p>
 <p align="center">
-<em>Interactive distributions of subgroups defined over gender, age, race/ethnicity, and education level in both target population and ACCORD.</em>
+<em>Interactive distributions of subgroups defined over gender, age, race/ethnicity, and education level in both target population and RCT.</em>
 </p>